Ebullioscopic/Student-Performance-Predictor/README.md

 1. Open Xcode (13.0 or later).
 2. Navigate to `File > Open`.
-3. Select the `StudentPerformancePredictor.xcodeproj` file inside the cloned repository folder.
+3. Select the `StudentPerformance.xcodeproj` file inside the cloned repository folder.

 ### 3. Integrate the ML Model